TO THE SHAREHOLDERS

-The Audit and Risk Management Committee has adopted a Policy on Vigil Mechanism in accordance with the provisionsof the Act 2013 and Regulation 22 of the Listing Regulations which provides a formal mechanism for all directors employees and otherstakeholders of the Company to report tothe management their genuine concerns or grievances about unethical behaviour actual orsuspected fraud and any violation of the Company's Code of conduct or ethics policy.
+The Company has adopted a Policy on Vigil Mechanism in accordance with the provisionsof the Act 2013 and Regulation 22 of the Listing Regulations which provides a formalmechanism for all Directors Employees and other Stakeholders of the Company to report tothe management their genuine concerns or grievances about unethical behaviour actual orsuspected fraud and any violation of the Company's Code of Business Conduct and Ethics.

-The policy also provides a direct access to the Chairperson of the Audit and RiskManagement Committee to make protective disclosures to the management about grievances or violation of the Company'sCode.
+The Code also provides a direct access to the Chairman of the Audit Committee to makeprotective disclosures to the management about grievances or violation of the Company'sCode.

 14. PUBLIC DEPOSITS

-The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2017.
+The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2021.